Ken Davis · MO 152nd · Republican

 A working man running for working people.

+Running on the Republican ticket for State Representative.
 On the Poplar Bluff R-1 school board since 2015.
 A lifetime of honest work — and Southeast Missouri roots that go back generations.
-Now Ken is running for State Representative to serve the people of Butler County.
+Now Ken is running to serve the people of Butler County.

 OfficeState Representative